Zachary (Zach) Tudor

 Idaho National Laboratory

 Tudor is responsible for Idaho National Laboratory’s (INL) National and Homeland Security (N&HS) mission.
 N&HS is a major center for national security technology development and demonstration, employing 500 scientists and engineers across $300M in programs at the lab.
 He is responsible for INL’s Nuclear Nonproliferation, Critical Infrastructure Protection and Defense Systems missions.
 These missions include heavy manufacturing of armor, application of INL’s full-scale and unique infrastructure (grid, wireless testbed, explosives range, and a number of research facilities).
-In addition to the Department of Energy, these missions also support major programs for Department of Defense, Department of Homeland Security, and the Intelligence Community.
+In addition to the Department of Energy, these missions also support major programs for the Department of Defense, Department of Homeland Security, and the Intelligence Community.

 Virginia Commonwealth University